 If you experience technical difficulties before or during your interview, close the App and re -join.

 Before your interview find out everything you can about the company.
 Go to their website and find out about current events, contracts, and projects and take a look at the ‘meet the team’ section to see who you might be working alongside.
 This will give you a good overview before you even walk into the interview.

 Read the Job Description and Person Specification thoroughly, and really get a grasp of what the job role entails so there are no nasty surprises at the interview.

 If you have been set the task of preparing a presentation prior to your interview, give yourself enough time to complete it as well as to rehearse it.
 There is nothing worse than reading off of a cue card or jumbling up the order.
 You want to look calm and professional in front of a potential new employer.

 Work out what you are going to wear the night before so it is one less thing to worry about on the day of the interview.
 You should also leave home earlier than usual when attending the interview to avoid being delayed in traffic.

 Take spare CVs with you.
-You can't assume that everyone in the room would have read it and it shows that you are pro-active as well as being super keen about the position.
+You can't assume that everyone in the room would have read it and it shows that you are proactive as well as super keen on the position.